rohintangirala/pictobox/README.md

 ### Optional arguments:
 - `--dir` or `-d`: Provide a path to another directory with images on which to run the script
-- `--arrange` or `-a`: Create a `sorted-images` directory with images arranged into subdirectories by make and model
+- `--arrange` or `-a`: Create a directory with images arranged into subdirectories by make and model
+- `--sorted` or `-s`: Specify a custom name for the directory with sorted images (Default: `sorted-images`)
+- `--output` or `-o`: Specify the name of a file to which to write JSON output

 ### Output:
 The script outputs a formatted JSON object with the following format: